PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 greeting.extend(b' Bye World!')
 ```

-This mutable method occurs in place, to view the changes use:
+To view the changes use:

 ```
 greeting